Important COVID-19 travel guidance

 If you are planning a skiing holiday, for advice on weather and safety conditions before you travel contact the Austrian Tourist Agency by email: firstname.lastname@example.org or telephone 00800 400 200 00.
 Off-piste skiing is highly dangerous.
 You should follow all safety instructions carefully given the danger of avalanches in some areas and in particular in times of heavy snow.
 Always check with the local tourist offices on current snow and weather conditions on arrival.
 Avalanche beepers (receivers) are the most common rescue devices and when properly used provide the fastest way of locating an avalanche victim.
-You can get information about the risk of an avalanche occurring by email: email@example.com or by visiting the following the websites of the Tirol Avalanche Warning Service or the European Avalanche Warning Service.
+You can get information about the risk of an avalanche occurring by email: email@example.com or by visiting the websites of the Tirol Avalanche Warning Service or the European Avalanche Warning Service.
 Take extra care during the spring season, as this is when avalanches most commonly occur.

 When driving in Austria, you should always carry your full British licence, ownership documents and insurance details.
 You must be at least 18 years of age to drive in Austria unless you are learning under supervision and have met the relevant legal requirements.

 The legal drink driving limit in Austria is 50 milligrams of alcohol per 100 millilitres of blood.
 The limit is 10 milligrams of alcohol per 100 millilitres of blood for coach/HGV drivers and those who have had a licence for less than two years.
 Penalties for driving under the influence of alcohol are severe.

 You must carry a high visibility warning vest and wear it when exiting the vehicle on the hard shoulder or in the event of breakdown.
 You must also have a first aid kit and a warning triangle inside the car.
 Only ‘hands free’ mobile telephones can be used whilst driving.